-The Unitarian Universalist Fellowship of Wayne County has a vibrant Children’s Religious Education Program (RE) with more than 70 children registered during the 2015-2016 program year.
-Our group of dedicated and trained volunteer teachers explore the seven Unitarian Universalist principles with the children as a framework upon which they can explore their beliefs.
+The UUFWC has a vibrant Children’s Religious Education Program (RE) with more than 85 children registered.
+Our group of dedicated and trained volunteer teachers explore the seven Unitarian Universalist Principles with the children as a framework through which they can explore their beliefs.
 Our goal is to nurture the developing faith and spirituality of children, not to indoctrinate them with one right way of being in the world.
 Questions are encouraged!
-Below you will find relevant information to our children’s RE program.
+Below you will find relevant information about our children’s RE program.

 -Respect all people